AUSGov/business-registration/company-name-5.md

 							<input class="ajax-radio" id="use-reserved" name="name-type" type="radio" value="2">
 							<label for="use-reserved" id="entitytype_ptr_lbl">
 								Use a reserved name <a class="cd-btn help" href="#help-entitlemententitytypeptr"><span>Help - Partnership</span></a>
-								<br><span class="field-note">Choose this option if you've already reserved your company name with the Australian Securities & Investments Commission (ASIC) and have received a Reservation Notice.
-You will be prompted for the name and reservation number included on the notice.</span>
+								<br><span class="field-note">Select this option if you've already reserved your company name with the Australian Securities &amp; Investments Commission (ASIC) and have received a reservation notice.
+We'll ask you to provide the name and reservation number included on the notice.</span>
 							</label>
 						</p>
 					</div>